j1nma/dumberOS/README.md

 ### Proccesses, Threads, Context Switching y Scheduling

 The system must have pre-emptive multitasking in a variable amount of processes.
-To do this, the system must implement some mechanism that allows suspend execution of a process and continue the execution of another (context switching), without requiring that they deliver the control of the CPU, and with some structure / algorithm that allows to select the next process (scheduler).
+To do this, the system must implement some mechanism that allows to suspend the execution of a process and continue the execution of another one (context switching), without requiring that they release the control of the CPU, and with some structure / algorithm that allows to select the next process (scheduler).

 It must also have threads implementation, with its own scheduler within each process.

 Syscalls involved